openHPI/TeachingTeamGuidelines/docs/features/itemtypes/surveys.md

 *Fig. Configuration page to create a survey item*
 <br>
 In the same configuration page, fill up all the compulsory fields including the *Title*, *Instruction*.
-You can also award some additional points to complete the survey by setting a point in the *Maximal points* field.
+You can also award some additional points to complete the survey by setting a point in the *Maximum points* field.
 <br>
 ![Survey question](../../img/features/itemtypes/survey_question.png)
 *Fig. Select a question type for your survey*